 The DC Office Loan's second maturity was in August 2022, and it did not pass the extension tests.
-The sponsor requested that we waive the debt service coverage and debt yield hurdles required for their twelve-month extension option.
-We granted the sponsor a sixty-day extension so the sponsor could raise equity for a paydown to extend their loan for twelve months.
-At the end of the sixty-day extension, the sponsor requested an additional ninety-day extension, which we granted.
+We granted the sponsor a sixty-day extension and an additional ninety-day extension to raise equity for a paydown to extend the loan for twelve months.

-At the end of the ninety-day extension, we were unable to reach extension terms with the borrower and as a result, the DC Office Loan defaulted in January 2023 and was placed on nonaccrual status as of February 2023.
-We completed a foreclosure filing in March 2023 and expect to complete the foreclosure process and take possession of the underlying property by the end of the third quarter of 2023.
-We are examining all options to maximize value including a potential change of use of the property.
-Given market conditions surrounding D.C. metro offices, including the lack of leasing activity, the value maximizing use of this asset may be a conversion to multifamily.
-We utilized the estimated fair value of the collateral and therefore recorded a specific CECL reserve during the first quarter of 2023.
+At the end of the ninety-day extension, we were unable to reach extension terms with the borrower.
+The DC Office Loan defaulted in January 2023 and was placed on nonaccrual status as of February 2023.
+We expect to complete the foreclosure process and take possession of the underlying property by the end of the fourth quarter of 2023.
+We are examining all options to resolve the asset, including whether value may be maximized by a potential change of use of the property.
+We utilized the estimated fair value of the collateral and therefore recorded a specific CECL reserve during the first and third quarter of 2023.